 What is Considered Eligible Equipment?

 Eligible equipment includes heavy equipment and machinery, office and computer equipment, off-the-shelf software, some vehicles for business use, and more (check with your legal or tax advisor to determine if your purchases qualify).
-In some cases, modifications to business property and acquisition of sanitizing equipment for health and well-being due to COVID-19 may be eligible for the Section 179 deduction.

 In short, if the equipment, qualifies as a depreciable asset under Section 168, and is acquired for use in the operation of the business, it should be allowed.

 The Tax Cuts and Jobs Act (TCJA) expanded the definition of “qualified real property” to include improvements (Qualified Improvement Property – QIP) to nonresidential real estate such as roofs; HVAC systems; fire protection, alarm and security systems.
 The CARES Act of 2020 further modified the rules for the treatment of QIP, classifying it as 15-year property rather than 39-year property, and no longer subjecting it to the $2 million a year limit for Bonus Depreciation.

 What are the Concerns about Using Section 179 and Bonus Depreciation?

 Before you take Section 179 and/or bonus depreciation deductions, consult with your tax or legal advisor.
 While it’s true that the deductions effectively reduce your tax burden for the year in which the equipment was purchased, you may also give up future years’ depreciation, thereby impacting subsequent years’ tax burdens as well.